ontoportal/ontologies_api/README.md

 You can also invoke full test suites or run all tests with rake (Ruby Make).
 To see the available rake tasks, run `rake -T` from the project folder.
 Generally, running `rake test` will execute all tests.

 ### Console
-You can also load a pry session that has been bootstrapped with the project environment:
+You can load a pry session that has been bootstrapped with the project environment:

 `bundle exec rackup -E console`